Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Northern High Sierras Weather Information

 The Northern Sierra Weather Page is under construction.
-The list at right is the basic outline of the route from Meeks Bay to Sonora Pass.
+The list at right is the basic outline of weather resources covering the route from Meeks Bay to Sonora Pass.

 I will link the weather stations near the trail locations on a nifty USGS map when I get the trail guide constructed down this far.
 Soon!

-The Northern Sierra Weather for Backpackers covers the Northern Sierras between South Lake Tahoe and the Sonora Pass area.
+The Northern Sierra Weather for Backpackers covers the Northern Sierras between South Lake Tahoe to the Sonora Pass area.

 To your right find more specific local information about areas in the Northern Sierra Nevada.
 To your bottom right find broad weather information covering the North Sierra.